TheRealBarenziah/tfaker.js/README.md

 - setup travis (once testing becomes useless uwu)

 ### Credits
 - [faker.js][1] obviously as the main inspiration source.
-This library is awesome and for production purposes you should definitely use it instead of my hobby project.
+Excellent library and for production purposes you should definitely use it instead of my hobby project.
 - [Dany][2].
 - [placekitten.com][3] for their awesome service.
 - [jeffreylancaster][4] - I intend to get the most out of it and ping you when it's worth.